Afeez1131/Afeez1131/README.md

 # 💫 About Me:
-I am Lawal Afeez, a Backend Engineer at Primaldux Technologies
+I am Lawal Afeez, a Backend Engineer, I Love exploring new Technologies.

 ## 🌐 Socials: